Homeschooling Multiple Ages in Your Homeschool with Literature

 By combining kids and these simple ideas, you can have a streamlined homeschool day.
 You can spend less time correcting and more learning about what you love, together.

-Check out the 2021 How We Homeschool Giveaways!
+This is a contributed post for the 2021 How We Homeschool Series.